DessimozLab/pyham/README.rst

 Installation
 ------------
-HAM is written in python3, with little external dependencies, i.e. currently only the lxml library.
+HAM is written in python3, with little external dependencies, i.e. currently ete3, scipy, six.
 The setup script should resolve these dependencies automatically.
 Consider using pip to install the package directly from a checked out git repo

 .. code-block:: sh

-   pip install -e </path/to/HAM-repo/>
+   python -m pip install --upgrade pip pip install -e </path/to/HAM-repo/>